Prince Georg of Denmark: Early life

-Prince Georg was at Bernstorff Palace, the summer residence of his paternal grandfather, Prince Valdemar, on 16 April 1920.
+Georg was born at Bernstorff Palace, the summer residence of his paternal grandfather, Prince Valdemar, on 16 April 1920.
 He was the eldest son of Prince Axel of Denmark and Princess Margaretha of Sweden.
 He received a military education at Jægersborg Barracks and served in World War II.
+He became a Lieutenant-Colonel and a Colonel in the Royal Danish Army, Defense Attache and Military Attaché in the Danish United States of America Embassy in Washington, District of Columbia.

 Marriage

-On 16 September 1950, at Glamis Castle, he married Anne, Viscountess Anson, the daughter of the Hon.
+On 16 September 1950, at Glamis Castle, Georg married Anne Ferelith Fenella, Viscountess Anson (née Bowes-Lyon), the daughter of the Hon.
 John Bowes-Lyon, brother of Queen Elizabeth of the United Kingdom, and ex-wife of Thomas, Viscount Anson.
-Anne was a first cousin of Elizabeth II of the United Kingdom, Prince Georg himself was a second cousin of George VI of the United Kingdom and Prince Philip, Duke of Edinburgh.
+Anne was a first cousin of Elizabeth II of the United Kingdom, Georg himself was a second cousin of George VI of the United Kingdom and Prince Philip, Duke of Edinburgh.

 At the time of his marriage, Danish princes normally lost their titles and places in the line of succession if they contracted a morganatic marriage.
-This was the case when Prince George's younger brother, Prince Flemming, married Ruth Nielsen in 1949, thus losing his princely title and being created Count of Rosenborg.
-Prince Georg attached greater significance to his title than his brother and implored Frederik IX, his second cousin, to allow him to retain his princely title and rank.
-George VI of the United Kingdom intervened on behalf of his wife's niece and allegedly told Frederik IX "If a Bowes-Lyon was good enough for me, a Bowes-Lyon is surely good enough for one of your Princes."
-The king relented and granted his permission for the marriage, thus Prince Georg retained his rank and his wife was recognized as a princess of Denmark.
+This was the case when Georg's younger brother, Prince Flemming, married Ruth Nielsen in 1949, thus losing his princely title and being created Count of Rosenborg.
+Georg attached greater significance to his title than his brother and implored Frederik IX, his second cousin, to allow him to retain his princely title and rank.
+George VI of the United Kingdom intervened on behalf of his niece and allegedly told Frederik IX "if a Bowes-Lyon was good enough for me, a Bowes-Lyon is surely good enough for one of your princes."
+The king relented and granted his permission for the marriage, thus Georg retained his rank and his wife was recognized as a princess of Denmark.

 As Viscountess Anson was divorced, the marriage was opposed by the Church of England and the Scottish Episcopal Church.
 Queen Elizabeth announced her intention to attend her niece's wedding, but Geoffrey Fisher, Archbishop of Canterbury, intervened, ordered the withdrawal of the Scottish Episcopal clergyman and “advised” the Queen not to attend.
 The Queen and Princess Margaret attended only the wedding breakfast and waited in an adjoining drawing room while the ceremony took place.
 The service was conducted by the Rev. Mogens Buch, pastor of the Danish Seaman's Mission Church in Newcastle-upon-Tyne.
-The Rev. Canon H.G.G.
-Rorison, chaplain to the Earl of Strathmore, read the lesson as he was forbidden by the Anglican church hierarchy from conducting the service.
+The Rev. Canon H. G. G. Rorison, chaplain to the Earl of Strathmore, read the lesson as he was forbidden by the Anglican church hierarchy from conducting the service.